microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/gke_gitops_helm.md

 # Overview

-The following README will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on an Azure Kubernetes Service (AKS) cluster which is projected as an Azure Arc connected cluster resource.
+The following README will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a Google Kubernetes Engine (GKE) cluster which is projected as an Azure Arc connected cluster resource.

 In this guide, you will deploy & attach 2 GitOps configuration to your cluster, a cluster-level config to deploy nginx-ingress controller and a namespace-level config to deploy the "Hello Arc" web application on your Kubernetes cluster.

 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.

-**Note: This guide assumes you already deployed an AKS cluster and connected it to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion using either [ARM Template](aks_arm_template.md) or [Terraform](aks_terraform.md).**
+**Note: This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](gke_terraform.md).**

 # Prerequisites